AndyObtiva/super_module/README.md

 But do not fear, [SuperModule](https://rubygems.org/gems/super_module) comes to the rescue!
 By declaring your module as a SuperModule, it will simply behave as one would expect and automatically include class methods along with instance methods, without any further work needed.

-Used in my other project: [Glimmer](https://github.com/AndyObtiva/Glimmer) (Ruby Desktop GUI Library)
+Used in my other project: [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) (JRuby Desktop Development GUI Framework)

+Works in both [Ruby](https://www.ruby-lang.org) and [JRuby](https://www.jruby.org).

 ## Introductory Comparison

 To introduce [SuperModule](https://rubygems.org/gems/super_module), here is a comparison of three different approaches for writing a
-<code>UserIdentifiable</code> module, which includes ActiveModel::Model module as an in-memory alternative to ActiveRecord::Base superclass (Side-note: ActiveModel::Model is not needed when extending ActiveRecord::Base to connect to database.)
+`UserIdentifiable` module, which includes ActiveModel::Model module as an in-memory alternative to `ActiveRecord::Base` superclass.

 #### 1) [self.included(base)](http://ruby-doc.org/core-2.2.1/Module.html#method-i-included)